Five Things to Consider When Choosing an Adult Primary Care Provider

 As you start your primary care provider (PCP) search, here are five things to keep in mind:

-- Convenience: In today’s busy world, most of us are juggling daily work, family and social commitments so it’s important to choose a PCP whose office is located near your home or work and offers convenient hours.
-A PCP that offers night and weekend appointments plus on-line access is ideal.
-If you don’t have a car, you will want to choose a PCP located near public transportation or has access through The Ride.
+In today’s busy world, most of us are juggling daily work, family and social commitments so it’s important to choose a PCP whose office is located near your home or work and offers convenient hours.
+A PCP that offers night and weekend appointments plus online access is ideal.
+If you don’t have a car, you will want to choose a PCP located near public transportation or has access through The RIDE.
 You might also check to see if the office has an on-site lab and radiology – this will save you a trip to another location for testing.
+(South Shore Medical Center's Quincy practice checks a lot of these boxes.)

-- Insurance: The vast majority of insurance companies contract with specific health care providers and hospitals for care to ensure that their customers have fewer out-of-pocket expenses.
+The vast majority of insurance companies contract with specific health care providers and hospitals for care to ensure that their customers have fewer out-of-pocket expenses.
 These providers and hospitals are referred to as “In-Network” providers.
 If you choose a PCP outside of your network, your insurance company could decline to cover the costs, so be sure to check with your insurance company before making an appointment.
+(Learn more about what insurance typically covers during your physical.)

-- Online access: A PCP that offers secure online access to your health care information via a patient portal is a big plus.
-You can use your PCP’s patient portal to view your medical records, check lab results, schedule appointments, send messages to your PCP or their staff, view/pay bills and more.
+A PCP that offers secure online access to your health care information via a patient portal is a big plus.
+You can use your PCP’s patient portal to view your medical records, check lab results, schedule appointments, send messages to your PCP or their staff, view or pay bills, and more.